 For years now, campaigners emboldened by social media have warned that the majority of girls from low-income families continue to miss school during their periods as they simply can’t afford sanitary products and fear ‘free-bleeding’.
 Others, doubled over with pain, are too terror-stricken to request pain relief for fear they’ll be outed as ‘dirty’ or ‘dramatic’.

-Following the footsteps of our British counterparts, the Seanad just months ago passed a motion on “period poverty” proposed by the Oireachtas Women’s Caucus, having already been passed by the Dáil on 13 March.
+Following the footsteps of our British counterparts, the Seanad just months ago passed a motion on “period poverty” proposed by the Oireachtas Women’s Caucus, having already been passed by the Dáil in March 2019.

 The motion calls on the Government to provide free, adequate, safe and suitable sanitary products in all public buildings, and to arrange more comprehensive menstrual education in schools.
 It also calls for the Government to prioritise the issue of menstrual equity for gender equality as central to its overseas development programme.

 Tampons and sanitary towels are not subject to VAT in Ireland which has a zero rate treatment on women’s sanitary products.